oliverjam/learn-react-testing/README.md

 Let's get testing a more complex component.
 Run `npm run dev` and take a look at http://localhost:1234.
 We're going to write some tests for the Jadenizer component on the left.

-Have a look at `workshop/jadenizer/jadenizer`.
+Have a look at `workshop/jadenizer/jadenizer.js`.
 This component renders a form containing an input.
 When submitted it converts the input string to Jaden Case and renders it under the form.

 Create a file in the same directory called `jadenizer.test.js`.
 Use React Testing Library to:

 1.  render the Jadenizer component
-1.  input a string
+1.  use `fireEvent` to type something into the input
-1.  submit the form
+1.  use `fireEvent` to submit the form
-1.  assert that the string is correctly converted to Jaden Case and rendered
+1.  assert that a JadenCased version of the string you entered is rendered

-It's worth writing a few tests to cover different potential scenarios the app might encounter with real use.
-What happens if a user submits an empty form?

 ### Hint